decentralized-identity/org/Org documents/processes/create_group.md

 1. Ratify charter
     - [**WGs**] Create docusign for approved charter and have parties sign
     - [**OGs**] Convert to markdown (will be placed in group’s github repo)
 2. Set up group’s landing page by using the appropriate template repo and updating appropriately.
-Make sure to check "Include all branches"
+Make sure to check "Include all branches", then follow the instructions in the README.md file
     - [**OGs**] Create from [https://github.com/decentralized-identity/template-for-OGs](https://github.com/decentralized-identity/template-for-OGs)
     - [**WGs**] Create from [https://github.com/decentralized-identity/template-for-WGs](https://github.com/decentralized-identity/template-for-WGs)
 3. [**WGs**] Set up group’s [work item repo(s)](create_work_item.md), if needed